madecanggih/resource/software-engineer-interview-questions/README.md

 **What do you know about X (tehnical term)?**

 ```
-This is a general programming questions, for example `What do you know about Object Oriented Programming?`
+This is a general programming questions, for example, What do you know about "Object Oriented Programming"?

 This might be related to the job and sometimes it is written on the job description.